 - Are the travel and expense savings substantial and sustainable?

-- Are there compromises between “operations as usual” and “full virtual business practices”?
+- Are there compromises between “operations as usual” and “full virtual organization practices”?

-A Future Compromise of In-Person and Virtual Business
+A Future Compromise of In-Person and Virtual Organizations

 The pandemic turned age-old business practices on its head.
 There are drawbacks to virtual selling and business practices.
 Many of these things people and digital solution providers are working hastily to overcome.
 But, additionally, many leaders surely were surprised to uncover some benefits too.
 The key point is for leadership to analyze opportunities moving forward for using virtual tools to support agile, transparent and robust selling.